History of the Jews in Chernivtsi

-The history of the Jews in Chernivtsi (previously known as Czernowitz) stretches from the 15th century CE to the present, and forms part of the history of the Jews in Romania and Ukraine.
+The history of the Jews in Chernivtsi (previously known as Czernowitz or Cernăuți) stretches from the 15th century CE to the present, and forms part of the history of the Jews in Romania and Ukraine.
 It was the largest Jewish community in Bukovina, in what is now Romania and Ukraine.

 Moldavian era

 The first documentation of Jews in Chernivtsi (Romanian: Cernăuți) comes from the year 1408, when Alexander I of Moldavia allowed Jews to trade in the city.
 The principality of Moldavia became a satellite state of the Ottoman Empire ninety years later, and Jewish life in the area saw many changes, good and bad.
 The Jewish population increased substantially during the next two centuries, and primarily spoke Yiddish.
 The community had some autonomy and was ruled by an elected judge and a rabbi.

 Habsburg era

 The Habsburg monarchy annexed Chernivtsi in 1774.
 The new Habsburg rulers imposed many limits upon the Jews, such as high taxes, banning marriages, and building new houses.
 Despite these restrictions, the population still grew.
 The Habsburgs' aim was to "Germanize" the new area of their empire, and thus suppressing the immigration of Galician Jews to Chernivtsi.
 However, when the Jews of the Habsburg monarchy received emancipation in 1849, their lives became much better.
 Some Jews living in the city were elected as mayors, and as members of the Imperial Council.
 The emancipation led the wealthier entrepreneurial Jews to adopt the surrounding German culture.
 Many started speaking German, however, the poor Jews continued to speak Yiddish.
 These modernizing liberal reformers elected Eli‘ezer Igel as chief rabbi of the city in 1853 and he served until 1892.
 Igel preached in German, along with other reforms, led to a schism with the Haredi in 1872 until 1877 when the disputes were resolved.
 Hospitals, asylums, schools, and orphanages were built.
 Eduard Reiss and Salo Weisselberger were elected mayors of the city in the early 20th century.
 The Czernowitz Conference was held in 1908 to promote the Yiddish language.
 Jews made up over 30% of Chernivtsi by 1910, a higher percentage than Ukrainians, Poles, or Romanians alone.
 During World War I, the city was occupied by the Russian army three times, which caused some Jews to leave.

 In the front row, fourth from the right, is Benno Straucher, while the encircled one is architect Julius Bochner.